compiling-to-categories/concat/README.md

     stack build :basic

-## Some application ideas:
+## Some applications

+Working:

+*   Circuit graphs
+*   Automatic differentiation
+*   GLSL for graphics
-*   Interval analysis on general values rather than numbers Use a standard ordering for sums and products
+*   Interval analysis
+*   Incremental computation

+In progress:

+*   Polynomials
+*   Demand analysis for strictness.
+*   Functions with some special cases like constant, linear, polynomial, as well as the general case

+Others:
 *   Something about language recognition, such as regular languages
 *   Various semirings, including shortest/longest paths
 *   Probabilistic programming
-*   Usage analysis.
-*   Something that makes memoization more efficient, such as simple usage analysis.
     If a computation ignores part of a value, then don't evaluate and cache variations in that part.
 *   Memoization at every stage.
 With what benefit?
 *   AFRP
-*   Functions with some special cases like constant, linear, polynomial, as well as the general case